 In addition to the above techniques, your physical therapist may also recommend specialized footwear.
 Though many of us seek out soft shoes, this tendency plays a huge role in our discomfort.
 Well-developed orthotics can make a significant difference in your level of foot and ankle pain, and your physical therapist can recommend the most suitable option for you.

-If you’re ready to forgo pain and want a long-lasting remedy, contact us to schedule a free consultation at Clearwater, FL center.
+If you’re ready to forgo pain and want a long-lasting remedy, contact us to schedule a free consultation at Clearwater, FL centers.